0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/how-to-create-your-own-second-layer-solution.md

 ```

 As the previous code, this snippet is abbreviated to highlight the most relevant parts.
 The code is
-invoked after all the computation nodes have signed the data that we request before.
-It then cleans
+invoked after all the computation nodes have signed the data that we requested before.
+It cleans
 up the contract state and prepares for the next vote to begin.
 But more importantly for us, it also
 takes the signatures the nodes provided and converts them into a format that can be understood by
 the Solidity contract.
 To make it easier to find the signature for a given result it stores them